If you are looking for an easy-to-grow crop, consider cucumbers. Moreover, companion planting may help them thrive even better.

 Takeaway

-By planning out your organic garden in advance and making sure to leave room for other helpful crops, you will likely have a successful growing season.
+By planning your organic garden in advance and leaving room for other helpful crops, you will likely have a successful growing season.

 See also: Good and Bad Companion Plants for Zucchini.